relvacode/gpool/README.md

 func (p *Pool) Wait() ([]PoolJob, error)
 ```
 Wait waits for the pool worker group to finish and then returns all jobs
-finished during execution If the pool has an error it is returned here.
+completed during execution.
+If the pool has an error it is returned here.

 #### type PoolError